Finding the right path: statistical mechanics of connected solutions in constraint satisfaction problems: Numerical results

 We propose this function after numerically studying the shape $G_{\lambda^{\rm top}}^{\rm energ.}\left[\cdot,\cdot\right]$, for different values of $\kappa$, and observing good agreement between the two.
 This simplification, although abrupt, will allow us to avoid the high cost of recalculating the loss each time we change the value of $\kappa$.

 Apart from this modification, we propose to perform a standard annealing in $\kappa$ with a Monte-Carlo dynamics.
 In more detail, having fixed the size $N$ of the system and the patterns $\{\xi^\mu\}_{\mu \in [\![1,M=\alpha N]\!]}$, we initialize our system in a random configuration ${\bf x}_0$ on the hypercube and set $\kappa=\sqrt{2\alpha\log(2N)}$.
 With this value for $\kappa$, we ensure that all points of the hypercube are a solution with high probability \cite{book_Potters}.
-Then, we let the system evolve following the Monte-Carlo iteration:
+Then, we let the system evolve following the Monte-Carlo iteration\footnote{The code for the Monte-Carlo algorithm is available on https://github.com/dbarbier76/Paths-in-symmetric-Perceptron}:

 with $i_t$ and $a_t$ drawn uniformly in $[\![1,N]\!]$ and $[0,1]$ respectively. $\tilde{\bf I}_{i_t}$ is the $N\times N$ identity matrix with the $i_t^{\rm th}$ coefficient being $-1$ instead of $1$.
 Whenever we observe that the system is fully decorrelated (${\bf x}_t\cdot {\bf x}_{0}/N<0.05$), we decrease $\kappa$ by a small increment $d\kappa=0.005$.
 The initialization for the dynamics at this new threshold $\kappa$ is ${\bf x}_{0}={\bf x}_{t}$.
 Finally, we stop the annealing if we observe no full decorrelation for $t/N<1500$.
-For clarity, we will later call each time the Monte-Carlo dynamics is operated at a fixed $\kappa$ a "round of annealing".
+For clarity, we will later call each time the Monte-Carlo dynamics is operated at a fixed $\kappa$ a ``round of annealing''.